Bringing an idea to execution, engaging target users, and driving profit. Isn’t the app in development is more than a tough task?

 - Simple and accessible to Apple technologies

-Swift, widely-used programming language for building top-notch iOS and OS X application, is a multi-paradigm open-source language.
+Swift, a widely-used programming language for building top-notch iOS and OS X applications, is a multi-paradigm open-source language.
 A recent survey by Stack Overflow shows that Swift is the highly preferred language by the professional developer community.

 Here are a few reasons why Swift is in the focus of attention:

 - Dynamic libraries